 Starting with something simple, you open with positivity, reinforce the can-do, lack-of-fear in your brain, and make the session easier to get into.

-By ending with a win, you’re telling your brain “this studying wasn’t so bad”.
+By ending with a win, you're telling your brain “this studying wasn't so bad”, thus not fearing tomorrow's session (and dare I say looking forward to it).

 I'd like to hear from you.
 Do you find yourself procrastinating in your studies?
 If so, do you think it has to do with that inner voice of fear trying to save you from the pain?
 Let me know by leaving a comment below.